DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

 > - even insider information should be reflected

-### Efﬁcient Market Hypothesis - Implications
+### Efficient Market Hypothesis - Implications
-- Technical analysis: focuses on stock price patterns and on proxies for buy or sell pressure in the market.
+- **Technical analysis**: focuses on stock price patterns and on proxies for buy or sell pressure in the market.
-- Fundamental analysis: focuses on the determinants of the underlying value of the firm, such as current profitability and growth prospects.
+- **Fundamental analysis**: focuses on the determinants of the underlying value of the firm, such as current profitability and growth prospects.
 - Because both types of analysis are based on public information, neither should generate excess profits if markets are operating efficiently.
 That is, either technical analysis or fundamental analysis is not useful in